danilogit/configfy/README.md

 # Example

-Lets supose we need to edit an HAPROXY config file and add some servers into the backend section.
+Let's suppose we need to edit an HAPROXY config file and add some servers into the backend section.
 We can write a template `haproxy.hbs` like this

 ```
     global